sofiawallq/battling-ships/README.md

 * A score tracking system that adds a point to the players when they hit the opponents ship.

-* After each round the player gets a response about the current score, and are then aksed to either press "Enter" to continue playing, or "q" to quit.
+* After each round the player gets a response about the current score, and are then aksed to either press "Press 'Enter' to continue, 'q' and then 'Enter' to quit!.
 If the choose to quit the get a "Thanks for playing!"

 * The game continues until one player sinks all the opponents ships.
 There is a function to check after each round if either the player or the computer has reached the total number of ship cells given in order to win - and if the player wins they get at printed message with a congratulations along with the final score.
 If the player loose they get a "Better luck next time" along with the final score.